open-forest-observatory/ofo-argo/README.md

 <br/>

-### 6. Connect VM instances to shared volume
+### 7. Connect VM instances to shared volume

-The following is about connecting the kubernetes instances with the `/ofo-share` volume so it can read the drone imagery to process and write the outputs.
+The following is about connecting the VM instances with the `/ofo-share` volume so it can read the drone imagery to process and write the outputs.

+a.
+Install Network File System (NFS) on all instances including the master and each worker.
+You will need to connect to each VM terminal to do installation.

+`sudo apt update`

+`sudo apt install nfs-common -y`

 persistent volume (PV)